 Prior to the World Bank, Silva-Leander worked as a Programme Manager at the AVINA Foundation’s regional office in Costa Rica.
 She has experience from working in Latin America, South and South-East Asia and Africa.

 Her research has focused on civic engagement in governance and democratization processes, civil society participation in anti-corruption reform, and social development.

 Her doctoral thesis analyzed the role of non governmental organizations in anti-corruption reform in Indonesia.
-Annika is a Swedish and French citizen.
+Silva-Leander is Swedish-Chilean.